Jitesh064/tracker/README.md

 - **Admin** — full access, plus the Users page to add/edit/remove accounts.
 - **Editor** — full access to entries (salary, statements, snapshots, assets), no user management.
 - **Viewer** — read-only.

+## Staying within the free tier

+Vercel Blob's Hobby (free) plan includes, per month: 1 GB storage, 10,000 read ("simple") operations, 2,000 write ("advanced") operations, and 10 GB data transfer.
+This app is built to stay well inside all four:

+- **Storage**: your data is a single JSON file, realistically a few KB to a few hundred KB even after years of entries.
+Nowhere near 1 GB.
+- **Reads**: every load/refresh is exactly 1 Blob read (not 8), and reads only happen when you open the app, switch back to the tab, or hit **Refresh** — not on a timer.
+Realistic household use (a handful of visits a day, times two people) lands in the tens of reads a month, nowhere near 10,000.
+- **Writes**: one write per save/delete action (adding a salary slip, an expense, a snapshot, an asset).
+Even active use — a few entries a day — stays far under 2,000/month.
+- **Transfer**: proportional to storage size times read count; at this data size, negligible.

+If you ever significantly change the design (e.g. add a continuous background sync, or store large images per asset instead of small thumbnails), it's worth revisiting this math.

 ## Deploying